Principles of Islamic jurisprudence: Application of sources

 Even after this evolution, there are still some disputes among Sunni jurists regarding these four sources and their application.
 Malik ibn Anas, Ahmad ibn Hanbal and in particular Dawud al-Zahiri rejected all forms of analogical reason in authentic narrations from them, yet the later Malikites and Hanbalites – and in some cases, even Zahirites – gravitated toward the acceptance of varying levels of analogical reason already accepted by Shafi'ites and Hanafites.
 Malik and Abu Hanifa both accepted pure reason as a source of law; Ahmad and Shafi'i did not, and Shafi'i was especially hostile to juristic preference as implemented by Abu Hanifa, yet pure reason later found its way into all Sunni schools of law.

 The question of consensus has evolved considerably.
 Abu Hanifa, Ahmad and Zahiri only accepted the consensus of the first generation of Muslims, while Malik was willing to accept the consensus of the first generation in general or the consensus of later generations within the community of Medina.
 Shafi'i insinuated that consensus was not practically possible to confirm.
 Later scholars of all schools eventually followed the views of Al-Ghazali and Ibn Taymiyyah in expanding the definition of accepted consensus to include scholarly consensus and silent consensus as well.

-Principles within Shia Islam
+Shia principles

-In Shi'a legal theory, analogical reason isn't recognised as a source of law; pure reason is, however.
+In Shi'a legal theory, analogical reason is not recognised as a source of law; pure reason is, however.
 Shi'ites may differ in the exact application of principles depending on whether they follow the Ja'fari, Ismaili or Zaidi subdivisions of Shi'ism.